mrmaxguns/MaxBF/README.md

   means 8 bytes on most systems.
 - Jump instructions `[` and `]` must be properly nested or the interpreter exits with an error.
+- If an EOF is encountered during input, the cell is set to 0.
+The same thing applies if the input was a value larger than the size of a character.